nml-knight/CSky2TopoCraft/readme.md

 # CSky2TopoCraft: QGIS DEM Downloader & Heightmap Generator
 This is CSky2TopoCraft: a QGIS plugin that will allow you to automatically download, format and export realistic heightmaps to Cities Skylines 2 map editor.
-Follow the instructions.
+It essentially embeds OpenTopography's DEM downloader script into Shanks tried-and-tested method of heightmap creation, with some modifications and some optional processing extensions.

+You will need:

+The Quantum Geographic Information System (QGIS)

+The plugin.

+The ability to read.

 ## Instructions